edsu/wplinks/README.md

 wplinks provides a generator function called `links` that lets you iterate through links from Wikipedia articles to a particular website, or portion of a website.
-It actually just iteratively scrapes the results of the [External links search][1] page, since (I believe) this functionality isn't currently supported by the Wikipedia's [API][2].
+It actually just scrapes the results of the [External links search][1] page, since (I believe) this functionality isn't currently supported by the Wikipedia's [API][2].
 If I'm wrong please let me know!